 Estimated to have the second largest LGBTQ+ population per capita in the USA, the focal center of LGBTQ+ life in Seattle is known as the Capitol Hill district, overlooking the downtown core.
 Capitol Hill has a charming residential area, and is home to an eclectic mix of trendy shops, restaurants, bars, pubs and dance clubs.

-Celebrating 42 Years of Pride, the theme for the Seattle Pride Parade in 2016 is "The Future of Pride".
+Celebrating 44 Years of Pride, the theme for the Seattle Pride Parade in 2018 is "Pride Beyond Borders".
 Official Seattle Out and Proud events kick off with the Volunteer Park Pride Festival on June 9, culminating with the Seattle Pride Parade on June 24.
 Route is from the corner of Union St. and 4th, along 4th Avenue to the Seattle Center.

-DATE: Sunday June 26, 2016, from 11am
+Sunday June 28, 2020, from 11am

 Seattle Pride Photos: CLICK HERE

 Events and shows all through the week, including Thirsty Thursdays, Transcendance, Therapy, Homo Hop, Karaoke Nights, Seattle’s all-star cast of Lashes and the hottest Go Go Dancers!
 619 East Pine Street, Seattle 1.206.322.8828 www.rplaceseattle.com , www.facebook.com/rplaceseattle

 Seattle’s Convention and Visitors Bureau offers Visitor Centers and Concierge Services, as well as a comprehensive website with a dedicated LGBT Travel section.
 206.461.5840 www.visitseattle.org/lgbt

 Note: As of June 1, 2009, all visitors entering the U.S.A., by land or sea, are required to present passports or approved identification, such as a NEXUS, FAST card, or enhanced driver’s licenses.

 2. Seattle Center